-6.05 If the noise level changes by more than 2.0 dB, there is an unreliable contact in the originating loop.
-This loop includes line-finder and selector wipers and relay contacts.
-Any of the springs in these components that are improperly tensioned or positioned will often produce noise, particularly where the contact points or surfaces on such springs are worn, eroded, corroded, or dirty.

-6.06 If little or no change occurs, turn the terminating unit to the MEAS-S position.
+dB there is an unreliable contact in the originating loop.
+This loop includes line-switch and line-junctor switch ferreeds and junctor relay contacts.
+Any of the springs in these components that are improperly tensioned or positioned will often produce noise, particularly when the contacts on such springs are worn, eroded, corroded, or dirty.
+If little or no change occurs, turn the terminating unit to the MEAS-S position.

-6.07 Observe the meter for one minute.
+6.06 Observe the meter for one minute.
 If the noise level changes by more than 2.0 dB, there is an unreliable contact in the terminating loop.
-This loop includes connector wipers and relay contacts.
-Inspect the springs and contacts in these components for condition, position, and tension.
+This loop includes junctor relay contacts, line switch and junctor switch ferreeds.
+The same conditions described for the originating loop will cause noise in the terminating loop.